 How to Safely Bathe Your Cat After Flea Treatment

-Choose a mild, fragrance-free shampoo—avoid flea shampoos, as they can interfere with the treatment’s effectiveness.
-Gently massage your cat and focus on keeping the experience calm and stress-free.
-After rinsing, dry your cat thoroughly with a soft towel or a low-heat blow dryer to prevent chills.
-If your cat is not a fan of baths, consider using pet-safe wipes or brushing instead.
+After rinsing, dry your cat well with a soft towel or use a low-heat blow dryer to prevent chills.
+If your cat hates baths, try pet-safe wipes or a good brushing instead — sometimes that’s all you need.

 Tips for Bathing Your Cat After Flea Treatment

-- Use lukewarm water.
+- Use lukewarm water

-- Towel dry gently.
+- Towel dry gently

-- Wait 48 hours after topical treatments before bathing.
+- Wait 48 hours after topical treatments before bathing

 - Don’t use flea shampoo after applying a topical treatment